jfcloutier/karma_system/design_notes/synthesizing experiences.md

     * Properties with the same origin and kind
       * If values are numerical, the values can be `up`, `down`
       * Otherwise, if a trend stopped, its value is `ended`
+  * unchanged: the same observation over contiguous timeframes with th number of timeframes as value

 ## Assigning a confidence to an experience

-* Take the minimum confidence in the observed set(s) composing the synthetic object(s) of the experience (don't multiply)
+* Take the minimum confidence in the observed set(s) composing the synthetic object(s) of the experience (don't multiply).
-* if a trend, decrease the minimum confidence C by C/N where N is the number of trending observations
+* If a `trend`, boost the minimum confidence with the number of trending observations.
+* If an `unchanged` boost the observation's confidence with the number of timeframes

 ## Elevating unused observations